AminZibayi/react-extensible/README.md

 1. `name`: is required, it links an extension to a registered extnInfo object.
 2. `route`: if you are using react-router and want to pass the extension to a Route component, pass the Route component of react-router to the extension so the extension will pass its inside component as render property to a Route component; its path is the extension name.
-3. `fallback`: a component which will get rendered when the ErrorBoundary catchs an error in its child component tree (the component that the extension renders); This fallback component receive a props named `error` which contain the occurred error.
+3. `fallback`: a component which will get rendered when the ErrorBoundary catches an error in its child component tree (the component that the extension renders); This fallback component receives a prop named `error` which contain the occurred error.
 4. `props`: an object, these props will be passed to the component that the extension renders.
 5. `render`: a react component, the extension will render this component.
 6. `children`: you can also pass the component that you want the extension to render via children.